Getting a Surety Bond in Texas

 For those who sell durable medical equipmentMixed Beverage Sales Tax or Gross Receipts Tax Bond

-For state taxes, fees and penaltiesMoney Services Bond
+For state taxes, fees and penaltiesMoney Services or Transmitter Bond

 For those who issue payment instruments or exchange or transmit fundsMortgage Broker or Loan Servicer Bond